-Before dashing back to the hotel we hit a couple ATMs to cash up.
-We’d have to find a another ATM on the road in order to pay our guide since ATMs here have a daily limit of 2,000,000 dong per card, so 4,000,000 dong if we both withdraw, about $176.
-Under normal circumstances that’d be plenty – full meals only cost 50,000 dong ($2.20), a full day motorbike rental is 160,000 dong ($7), and a nice hotel about 800,000 dong (~$35).
+Before dashing back to the hotel (the Nam Long Plus) we hit a couple ATMs to cash up.
+We’d have to find a another ATM on the road in order to pay our guide since ATMs here have a daily limit of 2,000,000 vnd per card (vnd = vietnamese dong), so 4,000,000 vnd if we both withdraw, about $176.
+Under normal circumstances that’d be plenty - full meals only cost 50,000 vnd ($2.20), a full day motorbike rental is 160,000 vnd ($7), and a nice hotel about 800,000 vnd (~$35).
 So cheap!
-We’re shocked when a restaurant has the audacity to charge 100,000 dong for an entree – ridiculous!
+We’re shocked when a restaurant has the audacity to charge 100,000 vnd for an entree - ridiculous!
 Lol.
-Later, the rain subsided long enough to squeeze in a walk to dinner near the hotel (average) and a drink, cards, and interesting conversation at the Buffalo Pub.
+The rain subsided long enough to squeeze in a walk to dinner and also the Buffalo Pub for drinks, cards, and interesting conversation.

 Hoping for better weather in the morning, we set the alarm for 4:45am and struck out at 5:30 in search of coffee and the local market.
 We are huge fans of Vietnamese markets (and Cambodian markets for that matter) and will gladly lose a little sleep to see another.
 Each market is “same same but different” offering a wet market (with seafood, pork, fowl, etc.), produce, dry goods, flowers, and food stalls, but subtly different in layout, vibe, and offerings.
 This might be my favorite market yet!
 We arrived while a boat was still offloading squid and shrimp so the wet market had a bustling energy as the locals laughed, talked, sorted, bagged, and set up their areas.